gardenbed/emerge/docs/1-theory.md

 Often, information about an identifier (lexeme, type, location at which it is first found, etc.) is kept in the symbol table.
 Hence, the appropriate attribute value for an identifier is a pointer to the symbol-table entry for that identifier.

+It is hard for a lexical analyzer to tell, without the aid of other components, that there is a source-code error.

   - A **token** is a tuple consisting of a token name alongside some optional attributes (*lexeme*, *position*, etc.).
     The token name is an abstract symbol representing a kind of lexical unit.
   - A **lexeme** is a sequence of characters (from the language's alphabet)